Dalton Trumbo: Death and legacy

-Trumbo died in Los Angeles of a heart attack at the age of 70.
+Trumbo died in 1976, in Los Angeles of a heart attack at the age of 70.
 He donated his body to scientific research.

 In 1993, Trumbo was posthumously awarded the Academy Award for writing Roman Holiday (1953).
 The screen credit and award were previously given to Ian McLellan Hunter, who had been a front for Trumbo.
 A new statue was made for this award because Hunter's son refused to hand over the one his father had received.

 In 2003, Christopher Trumbo mounted an Off-Broadway play based on his father's letters, called Trumbo: Red, White and Blacklisted, in which a wide variety of actors played his father during the run, including Nathan Lane, Tim Robbins, Brian Dennehy, Ed Harris, Chris Cooper and Gore Vidal.
 He adapted it as the documentary Trumbo (2007), which added archival footage and new interviews.

 A dramatization of Trumbo's life, also called Trumbo, was released in November 2015.
 It starred Bryan Cranston in the title role and was directed by Jay Roach.
 For his portrayal of Trumbo, Cranston was nominated for Best Actor at the 88th Academy Awards.

 The moving image collection of Trumbo is held at the Academy Film Archive and consists primarily of extensive 35 mm production materials relating to the 1971 anti-war film Johnny Got His Gun.
-More than a hundred years after his birth, Trumbo was honored by the installation of a statue of him in front of the Avalon Theater on Main Street in Grand Junction, Colorado, his home town.
+In 2016, more than a hundred years after his birth, Trumbo was honored by the installation of a statue of him in front of the Avalon Theater on Main Street in Grand Junction, Colorado, his home town.
 He was depicted writing a screenplay in a bathtub.

+Trumbo is featured in the 2024 biographical historical drama Reagan about U.S. president Ronald Reagan.
+He is portrayed by Sean Hankinson.